UCF/UCF-FAQ-CPT/readme.txt

 * Import field groups (`dev/acf-fields.json`) using the ACF importer under Custom Fields > Tools.

 == Changelog ==

+= 1.1.6 =
+Enhancements:
+* Added option that sets the default sort order values to new FAQs to a very high number, which pushes them to the bottom of sorted FAQ lists.

 = 1.1.5 =
 Enhancements: